bytecodealliance/wasmtime/docs/contributing-architecture.md

 The main Wasmtime internal crates are:

 * `wasmtime` - the safe public API of `wasmtime`.
-* `wasmtime-jit` - JIT-specific support for Wasmtime.
-This is the concrete implementation that manages executable memory generated at Runtime.
-Currently all modules are compiled this way, but one day Wasmtime may be able to be compiled without JIT support where only precompiled modules can be loaded.
 * `wasmtime-runtime` - low-level runtime implementation of Wasmtime.
 This is where `VMContext` and `InstanceHandle` live.
 This crate is theoretically agnostic to how JIT code was compiled and the runtime that it's running